-The new campus will allow the university to meet increased student demand, accommodate current and emerging program areas, and build on its reputation as a leader in developing world-class creators.
+The new campus allows the university to meet increased student demand, accommodate current and emerging program areas, and build on its reputation as a leader in developing world-class creators.

 The Great Northern Way Campus is a 7.28-hectare (18-acre) site on the False Creek flats, which is owned and developed jointly by the University of British Columbia, Simon Fraser University, B.C.
 Institute of Technology and Emily Carr University of Art and Design.
 The new Emily Carr university campus will continue and accelerate the growth of the Great Northern Way Campus into a high-profile district for the digital and creative sectors in Vancouver.